Star Wars Galaxies: Related media

-This included An Empire Divided, Jump to Lightspeed, Rage of the Wookiees, Trials of Obi-Wan, and players who purchase it also receive a bonus instant travel vehicle, the Queen Amidala Transport Ship and an AT-RT walker.
-No disc media is provided as it is an Internet download, which later came with a Queen Amidala Transport Ship (one per character), a General Grievous Wheel Bike, a Double seated Bike for the player and a friend (one per character), a Lava Flea mount (one per account), an Underground Mustafar Bunker player house (one per account), an AT-RT walker mount (one per account), a Varactyl mount (one per account).

 Novelization

 Star Wars Galaxies: The Ruins of Dantooine is a novel based in part on places and events in the game.
 It was authored by Voronica Whitney-Robinson and Haden Blackman, the LucasArts producer of the game.
 It was released in December 2003.

 Trading Card Game

 On August 27, 2008, following the success of SOE's Legends of Norrath, LucasArts and SOE released Champions of the Force, an online trading card game based on Galaxies.
-In the game, players could collect, battle, and trade with each other they could also buy new cards and get in-game items.
-Over one hundred cards were created for players to find and play against others with new artwork featured on each card.
+The game featured both a single-player story-based mode, as well as cooperative and competitive multiplayer.
+It was accessible within Galaxies itself.